thorinaboenke/atb-ansible-suricata/README.md

 # Ansible Role: suricata

-Ansible Role that installs an configures [suricata](https://suricata.io/)
+Ansible Role that installs an configures [suricata](https://suricata.io/) It uses suricata-update to manage the rules

 ## Requirements

-Debian Stretch or newer
+Debian or Ubuntu.
+It was tested with Ubuntu 22.04
-Ubuntu Bionic or newer

 ## Defaults